martincosimano/votechoice/README.md

 ## 📕 Description of the app

 <b>VoteChoice</b> is the perfect solution for making group decisions efficiently and hassle-free.
-With our app, you can create customized surveys, participate in shared surveys, and simplify your voting processes.
+With this app, you can create customized surveys, participate in shared surveys, and simplify your voting processes.
 Join us and make decision-making in your group easier!

 VoteChoice is your perfect solution.
-With our app, you can:
+With this app, you can:

 ✅ Create Customized Surveys: Design tailor-made surveys and share them with the people whose opinions matter most to you.
 Set deadlines to ensure you get responses on time and have complete control over your surveys.